ccnmtl/case-consortium/content/case/case_67.md

 "school": ""
 "slug": "BuyItorMakeIt"
 "status_id": "1"
-"teaching_note": "AP and Charlotte Observer Teaching Note.pdf" "teaser": "This case examines the dilemma faced by US newspapers as they make painful\
+"teaching_note": "http://ccnmtl.columbia.edu/projects/caseconsortium/casestudies/67/casestudy/files/global/67/AP and Charlotte Observer Teaching Note.pdf"
+"teaser": "This case examines the dilemma faced by US newspapers as they make painful\
   \ business choices that have a dramatic impact on the editorial product.
 Use in\
   \ courses on local journalism; the business of media; strategic management; or editorial\
   \ decisionmaking."
-"thumb": "thumbnail.jpg"
+"thumbnail": "/img/case/case_thumb_67.jpg"
 "title": "Buy It or Make It?
 The &lt;i&gt;Charlotte Observer&lt;/i&gt; and the Associated\
   \ Press"
 "title_color": "#007a43"